-Welcome to week one of the Stress-Less Parenting Club’s first workshop.
-Get started here to find peace while parenting, and if you haven’t registered yet, sign up here to receive weekly updates and fun challenges.
+Welcome to week one of the Stress-Less Parenting Club's first workshop.
+Get started here to find peace while parenting, and if you haven’t signed up yet, visit the purple box on the right side of this page to receive our weekly newsletter.

 Visualize a French mother sitting on a bench in a beautiful park in Paris.
 Ignore the fact that she looks like a supermodel or that her scarf is tied perfectly (because that's just annoying) and focus instead on what she's doing: peacefully reading a novel as her children enjoy the playground behind her.

-Her 5-year-old son comes up to her, and says quietly, "Ecoute-moi, Maman" ("Excuse me, mother").
+Her 5-year-old son comes up to her, and says quietly, "Ecoute-moi, Maman."
 He waits patiently until she finishes reading the paragraph and looks up at him.

 "Oui?" she says.